MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

        - Currently low priority to fix
        - EG. ``` Public Property Get Date() As DateTime ```
   - Parameters for object being wrapped displayed as interface of the object.
 Eg. ITimeSpan
+     - Issue addressed, require to preferrable use qualified name
-  - Return type not converted from interface to object (Issue addressed, require to preferrable use qualified name)
+  - Return type not converted from interface to object
+       - Issue addressed, require to preferrable use qualified name
        - ```Public Property Get TimeOfDay() As TimeSpan ```
        - Expected output ```Public Property Get TimeOfDay() As DotNetLib.TimeSpan ```
   - Return type is an array (Fixed)